rOpenGov/pollstR/cran-comments.md

 ## R CMD check

-* In `DESCRIPTION`, "API", and "HuffPost" are not mis-spelled.
+* In `DESCRIPTION`, "API" and HuffPost" are not mis-spelled.